 Please fill out the Reimbursement Request Web form.
 Incomplete forms will result in delays in reimbursements.
 Reimbursement paperwork must be submitted no more than 60 days after return.

 Items you may request reimbursement for:

 - Mileage or Fuel (not both)

 - Extra Baggage Charges

-Itemized receipts for all requested reimbursements MUST be submitted with the Travel Reimbursement Form.
+Itemized receipts for all requested reimbursements MUST be submitted with the Reimbursement Request Web form.

-A travel reimbursement request form cannot be filed before the trip is completed.
-Filing Reimbursement Requests beyond the 60 day time limit may result in the reimbursement payment being taxable as wages to the employee and/or being denied.
+A Reimbursement Request Web form cannot be filed before the trip is completed.
+Filing Reimbursement Requests beyond the 60-day time limit may result in the reimbursement payment being taxable as wages to the employee and/or being denied.

 When two or more employees travel together, it may be expedient for one employee to pay and claim reimbursement for certain expenses of other employees.
 Examples are: